 Walk for 500 m straight.
 You’ll get well within hearing distance of the roaring falls.
 The sound of the screeching insects of nature creates an exciting ambiance.

 Now comes the challenging part.
 We had to cross a huge natural wall-like structure with rock-cut stones and descend steep places with the aid of tree branches.
 Only when you cross this Tarzan-esque part, will you be able to set sights on the milky white waterfalls of Ukkada.

 Crossing the stream near the waterfall to reach the upper base is not advisable during monsoons, please keep in mind that at any point in time, water flow might increase, and it will be difficult to cross the stream back.

 At The Ukkada waterfall: Get lost in the wilderness with the sound of water falling on the earth and full greens around highlighting the milky white water gushing down as a stream.
 You can dip your legs or get wet.
-Spend some quality time in nature with your beloved ones.
+Spend some quality time in nature with your loved ones.